 - Idiot Pills

-Curious teens may abuse the anti-anxiety medication Xanax (pronounced ZAN-ex) — or the similar drugs Valium, Klonopin and Ativan — and feel drowsy and out of it, with very few so-called “fun” side effects.
-Once they start taking it, it can be difficult to stop.
+Curious teens may abuse the anti-anxiety medication Xanax or the similar drugs Valium, Klonopin and Ativan — and feel drowsy and out of it, with very few so-called “fun” side effects.
+But once they start taking it, it can be difficult to stop.
 The more they use, the greater their risk of serious side effects, like twitching, depression and seizures.
 Teens who mix Xanax with alcohol or other drugs are especially at risk.
-Between 2005 and 2011, the number of ER visits related to Xanax or similar prescription drugs nearly doubled.

 Drug slang for Xanax include:

 - School Bus

 This dissociative anesthetic drug drives users into disorientation and causes a loss of bodily and mental control.
 Not only can PCP lead to mental health issues such as severe depression, but it can cause psychosis.
 In fact, many tragic suicides, murders and accidental deaths have been attributed to PCP use.
 Though PCP is not as common as drugs like cocaine, thousands of American teenagers put themselves at risk by using this substance.
 In 2019, 1% of 12th graders reported using PCP.

 - Angel dust